AustralianAntarcticDivision/ropenblog/antarctic.md

 -   contribute an Antarctic R package, or improve the documentation or code of an existing one.
 See the [task view](https://github.com/SCAR/ropensci/tree/master/task_view) as a starting point,

 -   join the \#antarctic rOpenSci Slack channel for R users and developers &mdash; contact us at <antarctic@ropensci.org> for an invitation to join.
-Slack provides a less-public channel through which to communicate with members of the community or provide feedback,
+Slack is a great space in which to have conversations with the rOpenSci community, or to give us feedback in a less-public manner,

 -   participate in the [broader rOpenSci community](https://ropensci.org/community/).
-Follow on [Twitter](https://twitter.com/rOpenSci), read the [blog](https://ropensci.org/blog/), and check out their ecosystem of [R packages](https://ropensci.org/packages/).
+Follow on [Twitter](https://twitter.com/rOpenSci), read the [blog](https://ropensci.org/blog/), and check out the [ecosystem of R packages](https://ropensci.org/packages/).

 ------------------------------------------------------------------------